evilC/AutoHotInterception/README.md

 Initialize the library
 ```
-InterceptionWrapper := new AutoHotInterception()
-global Interception := InterceptionWrapper.GetInstance()
+global AHI := InterceptionWrapper()
 ```
-`Interception` is an instance of the C# class - Most of the time, you will want to directly call the functions in the DLL using this object.
-`InterceptionWrapper` is an AHK class that makes it easy to interact with the `Interception` object.
-For example, it wraps `GetDeviceList()` to make it return a normal AHK array.
-Most of the time you will not need it.
+In this case, `AHI` is actually an AHK class - it wraps the AHI DLL and provides some extra functionality.
+The majority of the documented commands can be called directly on the DLL itself by calling them on `AHI.Instance` instead of `AHI`.

 ## Finding Device IDs
 ### Finding a specific device
 In most cases, you will want to hard-wire a script to a specific VID/PID - in this instance, use this method:
-`Interception.GetDeviceId(<isMouse>, <VID>, <PID> [,<instance = 1>] )`
+`AHI.GetDeviceId(<isMouse>, <VID>, <PID> [,<instance = 1>] )`
 Where `isMouse` is `true` if you wish to find a mouse, or `false` if you wish to find a keyboard.
-eg `Interception.GetDeviceId(false, 0x04F2, 0x0112)`  to find a keyboard with VID 0x04F2 and PID 0x0112
+eg `AHI.GetDeviceId(false, 0x04F2, 0x0112)`  to find a keyboard with VID 0x04F2 and PID 0x0112
 If you have multiple identical VID/PID devices, specify an `instance` (Starts from 1).

 ### Getting a list of devices
-If you wish to get a list of all available devices, you can call `InterceptionWrapper.GetDeviceList()`, which will return an array of `DeviceInfo` objects, each of which has the following properties:
+If you wish to get a list of all available devices, you can call `AHI.GetDeviceList()`, which will return an array of `DeviceInfo` objects, each of which has the following properties:
 ```
 Id
 isMouse